-Compared to the general population, an abnormally high rate of Americans living with HIV are smokers: by one 2009 study’s count, 50 to 70 percent of HIV-positive people smoke; another from 2016 estimated it’s at least over 40 percent.
-“That’s more than double the rate of smoking in the general population,” said Dr. Krishna P. Reddy, a Boston-based doctor and researcher specializing in HIV comorbidities.
+Compared to the general population, an abnormally high rate of Americans living with HIV are smokers: By one 2009 study’s count, 50 to 70 percent of HIV-positive people smoke; another from 2016 estimated it’s at least more than 40 percent.
+“That’s more than double the rate of smoking in the general population,” said Krishna P. Reddy, a Boston-based doctor and researcher specializing in HIV comorbidities.

 Today, medical breakthroughs mean HIV-positive people can have near-normal life expectancy rates—but not if you smoke.
 Dr. Reddy was the lead researcher on a study published this November in JAMA Internal Medicine, examining lung cancer mortality rates for smokers living with HIV.
 His results were shocking: HIV-positive smokers are six to 13 times more likely to die from lung cancer than from traditional AIDS-related causes.